algosup/2023-2024-project-2-x86-retrogaming-team-3/Documents/Functional-Specifications.md

 <p align='center'><img src='./pictures/functional-specification/game/enter-your-initials.png' alt='initials' width='350'></p>

 The player can use the Up and Down buttons to change the selected letter.
 Going up cycles from Z to A, and going down cycles from A to Z. It should loop once you try to go beyond Z or A. There should only be the 26 letters of the alphabet.
-You can select which letters you are changing by using the Left and Right buttons.
+You can select which letters you are changing by using the left and right buttons.
 This does <b>not</b> loop when you reach either end.
 The selected letters should have arrows above and below them.
 When the player presses the Right button while on the rightmost letter, the name is validated, and the High Score page is displayed.

 ##### <ins>High Scores</ins>